 Crunchy Crudités and Sweet Summer Fruit

-A summer charcuterie board is perfect for showing off seasonal fruits and veg.
-Hill recommends, “melons, peaches, and berries that are a sweet counterpoint to the classic salty hams and cured meats; toss thin slices of saucissons or chorizo with melon cubes, or a peach/nectarine and ham combo.”
+A charcuterie board is perfect for showing off seasonal fruits and veg.
+Hill recommends “melons, peaches, and berries that are a sweet counterpoint to the classic salty hams and cured meats” in the summer.
+“Toss thin slices of saucissons or chorizo with melon cubes or a peach/nectarine and ham combo.”

 In contrast, fresh and crunchy crudités provide the perfect anchor for the board.
-Classic french favorites include celery root remoulade, grated lemon carrots, or pickled beets.
-For added texture and flavor, build a tower or crisp fennel slices, lightly brine some cucumber or mix together a tartare of radishes.
+Classic French favorites include celery root remoulade, grated lemon carrots, or pickled beets.
+For added texture and flavor, build a tower of crisp fennel slices, lightly brine some cucumber, or mix a tartare of radishes.

 Simmer down, cheese lovers.
-That doesn’t mean that it can’t be a part of your board.
-Grab a triple-cream Brie or a wedge of golden aged Mimolette for a mild but creamy option.
+That doesn’t mean it can’t be a part of your board.
+Grab a triple-cream Brie or a wedge of golden-aged Mimolette for a mild but creamy option.
 For something with a slightly firmer texture, Gouda is a mild addition which is usually a crowd-pleaser.
-If you love stronger flavors, add an aged White Cheddar to the mix.
+Add an aged White Cheddar to the mix if you love stronger flavors.

 For options that you can pick up at your local grocer, opt for thinly sliced ham or slow-cured sausage or prosciutto.

 Don’t forget the dips and spreads for a complete exercise in balancing your board.
 Hill suggests one of two routes for authentic, French-inspired options, “we use spreads based with crème frâiche (for crudités) for vegetables or an olive oil-based garlicky aioli when the season shouts summer.

 Add red pepper jelly or honey for a flavor burst that will never lead you astray.